 I’m loathe to mention our glorious leader and I’m purposefully trying to limit his mentions in my blog, but it’s obvious income inequality, not to mention the other listed apocalypses, isn’t on his radar (except, perhaps, for his venerable adviser’s hard-on for war with Islam).
 No, foremost among his list of things worth throwing money at is our already bloated as fuck military, a useless wall, and god knows what else.

 I haven’t had to deal with any of the phenomena that evoke the idea of impending personal, societal, or global apocalypse.
 Again, I wonder what that would look and feel like.
 My interest is not in the minority: we are culturally obsessed with the idea.
-Hollywood blockbusters are the the most saccharine manifestations of this, portraying collapse in the form of easily digestible entertainment with little constructive thinking required.
+Hollywood blockbusters are the the most saccharine manifestations of this, portraying collapse in the form of easily digestible entertainment with little constructive thinking required in its consumption.
 Such cultural representations are largely ephemeral in our consciousness, and not likely to cause much more than a small amount of cognitive dissonance – after all, collapse may not even occur and, if it does, it will be in the undetermined future.
 We’ll go on consumed with our daily lives, but there are storm clouds on the horizon that we are only dimly aware of.
 One day the clouds, perhaps soon, perhaps later, will arrive.

 Hey! check out this pair of BFF’s: